-Women's varsity teams at Lyon compete in basketball, cross-country, golf, soccer, softball and volleyball.
-Men's varsity teams compete in basketball, baseball, cross-country, golf and soccer.
+Women's varsity teams at Lyon compete in basketball, golf, soccer, softball, volleyball, and wrestling.
+Men's varsity teams compete in basketball, baseball, golf, football, soccer and wrestling.

 The Scots are student-athletes, recruited both for academic promise and athletic excellence.
 Students may try out for these teams and for the varsity cheerleading squad that provides them with support.
 As a member of the TranSouth Conference, the intercollegiate athletic program at Lyon is governed by regulations of the conference and the NAIA.